List on Bids44 →

 ServiceCostTradeoff

-Thermal Paste Repaste + Cleaning₹800 – ₹1,500Quality of thermal paste and technician expertise can vary
+Thermal Paste Repaste + Cleaning₹800 – ₹1,800Quality of thermal paste and cleaning thoroughness can vary

 Known Issues — Reported by Real Dell Latitude 5540 Owners

-Keyboard Shine Test (Usage Fraud Detector).
-This is less of an issue and more of a detection method.
-If a seller claims “light use,” tilt the laptop under bright light and look at the keys at an angle.
-Heavily-used keys (spacebar, E, T, A, S, Ctrl, Shift) will develop a visible shine as the matte texture wears off.
-A “barely used” laptop with shiny keys indicates far more use than claimed.
-If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys at an angle.
+Heavily-used keys (spacebar, E, T, A, S) develop a visible shine as the matte texture wears off.
+A “barely used” laptop with shiny keys means far more use than claimed.
+If some keys are matte but others shiny in unusual patterns, the keyboard was likely partially replaced—ask why.
+Missing this could cost you ₹4,000-₹7,000 in future replacement or just a feeling of being misled.

-The Bottom Screw Check.
-Look closely at the screws on the bottom case.
+THE BOTTOM SCREW CHECK: Look closely at the screws on the bottom case.
 If they show tool marks, scratches, or are slightly different colors, the laptop has been opened.
-This isn’t always bad—it could be for a RAM or SSD upgrade.
-However, if the seller denies it was ever opened but the screws tell a different story, it’s a red flag.
-Ask why it was opened and what work was done.
+This isn’t always bad (could be a RAM/SSD upgrade), but ask the seller WHY.
+If the seller denies it was opened but the screws tell a different story, walk away.
+This could hide a poorly done repair, water damage, or component swaps, potentially costing you ₹10,000-₹20,000 in future issues.

 Warranty Status Timeline